DSCI-310-2024/DataPrepLogRegPlot/README.md

 ## Contributing

-We welcome contributions to `DataPrepLogRegPlot`.
+We welcome contributions to `pylaptoppred`.
 For more information on how to contribute, please check `CONTRIBUTING.md`.
 This project adheres to a Code of Conduct outlined in `CONDUCT`.md.
 By contributing to this project, you agree to abide by its terms.

 ## License

-`DataPrepLogRegPlot` is released under the MIT license, as found in the `LICENSE` file.
+`pylaptoppred` is released under the MIT license, as found in the `LICENSE` file.

 ## Credits

-`DataPrepLogRegPlot` was developed by [An Zhou](https://github.com/brico12),[Anna Czarnocka]https://github.com/AnnaCzarnocka), [Daniel Lima](https://github.com/daniel1lima) and [Lucas Liu](https://github.com/SugarLucas).
+`pylaptoppred` was developed by [An Zhou](https://github.com/brico12),[Anna Czarnocka]https://github.com/AnnaCzarnocka), [Daniel Lima](https://github.com/daniel1lima) and [Lucas Liu](https://github.com/SugarLucas).
 We extend our gratitude to all future contributors for their invaluable input.

-`DataPrepLogRegPlot` was created using the package template from [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`pylaptoppred` was created using the package template from [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).